 We believe that the Delcath system will provide significant cost savings in that it should reduce treatment and hospitalization costs associated with the side-effects of chemotherapy.
 Our planned wholesale price to the hospital for the Delcath system kit is approximately \$4,000.
-A patient is expected to undergo an average of four treatments with the Delcath system, each requiring a new system kit.
-Each treatment with the Delcath system, including the cost of the treatment kit, has an estimated cost of approximately \$12,000, resulting in a total estimated treatment cost of approximately \$48,000.
-This compares to a total estimated cost of conventional aggressive chemotherapy treatment of approximately \$160,000 to \$180,000, which includes the hospitalization and treatment costs associated with the side-effects of the systemic delivery of chemotherapy agents.
+A patient is expected to undergo an average of four treatments with the Delcath system, each requiring a new system kit, resulting in projected revenue of \$16,000 per patient.